ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 Possible `"response"` values are:
 - `"accepted"` - The reboot request was accepted.
 The device will attempt to reboot momentarily (note: the attempt might fail, see below)
 - `"rejected"` - The device rejected the reboot request.
 The device will not reboot.
-- `"scheduled"`- The reboot request was accepted.
-The device will reboot at some time in the future.

 The device might not be in a state that allows reboot.
-For example, it might be in a middle of an important operation than cannot be disrupted.
+For example, it might be in a middle of an important operation that cannot be disrupted.
 If no such condition is detected, the device responds by accepting the request and attempting to reboot.